mazzy89/consensys/README.md

 The Terraform workspace will create the EKS cluster named `consensys` with the required addons installed.

+Note that for this experiment it has been opted out to create an AWS S3 bucket to store the Terraform state remotely.

 ### Helmfile

 The Helm chart lifecycle is managed using [Helmfile](https://github.com/helmfile/helmfile)